Southwest Rapid Rewards® Premier Business Credit Card

 - Variable Point Requirements Make Planning Ahead for Redemptions Difficult.
 The number of Rapid Rewards points required for a reward flight redemption can vary from week to week (and even day to day) based on such factors as date, flight time, demand level, season, and more.
 Flights that require 10,000 points this week might ask for 12,000 next week, or vice versa.
 Southwest Airlines does have a customer-facing redemption calculator that lets you price out the approximate number of points required for a redemption, but this tool is far from scientific.
 Since you don’t know exactly how many points you need for a given flight until you actually book, it’s tough to plan ahead and budget points for reward travel.
 Most other airline rewards programs with associated business credit cards, including Delta SkyMiles and American Airlines AAdvantage, have set redemption thresholds – for instance, 12,500 for a domestic economy one-way, regardless of dollar value.
 Planning and budgeting is much simpler with such programs.

-The Southwest Airlines Rapid Rewards Premier Business Card is not the most luxurious business travel card around.
-If you crave preferred treatment and swanky benefits, such as complimentary airport lounge access, look to a more generous card – such as American Express Business Platinum, a charge card that makes up for its hefty $450 annual fee with a host of perks for discerning business travelers.
+The Southwest Rapid Rewards® Premier Business Credit Card is not the most luxurious business travel card around.
+If you crave preferred treatment and swanky benefits, such as complimentary airport lounge access, look to a more generous card – such as American Express Business Platinum, which has a host of perks for discerning business travelers.
 If you’re okay with practical benefits, such as Rapid Rewards Premier Business’s lack of change fees and free checked bags, this card should suit you fine.